AlliKhalifa/AlliKhalifa-41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 New insights I have gained and some key learning points are in:

+* **System Dynamics**: this concept introduced me to system-dynamics models that uses interdependencies and feedback to analyse the ‘system’ that consists of:

+- *Sources*
+- *Sinks*
+- *Stocks*
+- *Flows*

-* System Dynamics: this concept introduced me to system-dynamics models that uses interdependencies and feedback to analyse the ‘system’ // NSERT CAHRT HERE that consists (sources, sinks, stocks, flows, rates, and constants) as well as I understood in depth and by examples what a system is and what does it consist of, to thinking in terms of systems how to acknowledge the fact that everything around us is *interconnected* and how all these small seperate parts connect together forming the system, and taking into consideration the *System Boundary*
+I understood as well in depth and by examples what a system is and what does it consist of, to **thinking in terms of systems** how to acknowledge the fact that everything around us is **interconnected** and how all these small seperate parts connect together forming the system, and taking into consideration the **System Boundary**

 ### What are (my/the) perceived strengths and weaknesses that I have observed?

-I have noticed throughout this week from my strengths that I feel confident And my noticed weakness were th
+I have noticed throughout this week from my strengths that I feel confident about how to think in systems and the structure of systems in terms of Systems Dynamics after it was one of my weaknesses understanfing it.

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?